 —The Daily (Wall Street Journal)

-“Visually stunning and effortlessly entertaining… To top it off, reading Drops is a trippy literary experience… Don’t be surprised if you crush this book in one night.
+surprised if you crush this book in one night.
 It’s pretty impossible to put down once you pick it up.”

 —Bottlenotes (The Daily Sip)